-1. Subject to 16.3 to 16.8 the Company accepts responsibility for death, injury or illness caused by the negligent acts and or omissions of it and anyone who supplies services, which form part of the Package.
-The Company limits its liability, where applicable, by the conventions mentioned in 16.4 to 16.8 inclusive.
-The liability of the Company toward the Passenger is governed also by the International Conventions mentioned hereunder (see cl.
-16.4 to 16.8) which provide limitations of liability of the Carrier.
+16.1 Subject to clause 16.3 to 16.8 the Company accepts responsibility for death, injury or illness caused by the negligent acts and or omissions of it and anyone who supplies services, which form part of the Holiday Package.
+The liability of the Company is limited, where applicable, by the conventions mentioned in 16.4 to 16.14 inclusive.
+The liability of the Company toward the Passenger is governed also by the International Conventions mentioned hereunder (see clauses 16.4 to 16.14) which provide limitations of liability of the Carrier.
 The Company is not responsible for any improper or non-performance which is:

 a) wholly attributable to the fault of the Passenger.

 b) the unforeseeable or unavoidable act or omission of a third party unconnected with the supply of any service to be provided under the Contract;

 c) an unusual or unforeseeable circumstance beyond the control of the Company and/or anyone who supplies services which form part of the Holiday Package the consequences of which could not have been avoided even if all due care had been exercised, including (but not limited to) an event of Force Majeure; or

 d) an event which the Company and/or anyone who supplies services which form part of the Holiday Package could not even with all due care have foreseen or forestalled.